finbarrtimbers/finbarrtimbers.github.io/_drafts/2016-09-14-Useful-oneliners.md

 `convert image.gif -fuzz XX% -transparent white result.gif`

 where the smaller the %, the closer to true white or conversely, the larger the %, the more variation from white is allowed to become transparent.

+# Diff contents of two folders

+Checks which files are different

+`diff -qr dir1 dir2`